2015–16 SAFA Second Division

 The 2015–16 SAFA Second Division (known as the ABC Motsepe League for sponsorship reasons) was the 18th season of the SAFA Second Division, the third tier league for South African association football clubs, since its establishment in 1998.
-Due to the size of South Africa, the competition is split into nine divisions, one for each region.
-After the league stage of the regional competition has completed, the nine teams are placed into two 'streams', sometimes referred to as the Inland and Coastal streams.
+Due to the size of South Africa, the competition was split into nine divisions, one for each region.
+After the league stage of the regional competition was completed, the nine teams were placed into two 'streams', sometimes referred to as the Inland and Coastal streams.

-The teams that finish in first place of the stream stage are promoted to the National First Division.
-They, then compete for an overall title with a substantial prize fund.
+The teams that finished in first place of the stream stage contested in the playoffs to win promotion to the National First Division as well as a substantial prize fund.